LArkema/dctransistor_website/terms-and-privacy.md

 ### USPS
 I use the [United States Postal Service](https://about.usps.com/who/legal/privacy-policy/full-privacy-policy.htm) to ship boards to you.
 When I generate a shipping label with [Shippo](#shippo), your shipping address will necessarily be shared with USPS.
 If you consent to share your email address with Shippo for shipping updates, they may also share your email address with USPS.

+*First Class vs. Priority Shipping*: In addition to the expedited shipping for priority shipping, USPS also insures Priority Mail packages but not for First Class packages.
+All shipping insurance claims with your board should be directed to USPS.

 ### Google
 I use Google Workspaces to manage the basic business side of DCTransistor (i.e. email, spreadsheets, and forms).
 When you submit an order, I use Google Workspaces to download your transaction details (product description, order total, shipment method, shipping address, and other Stripe-generated order data) from Stripe and to immediately generate a shipping label with Shippo for non-local pickup orders.
 I do not store any address information except for your zip code in Google Workspaces.
 Approximately a week after your board is delivered, Google Workspace automatically deletes any potentially personally-identifying information from your order and only preserves the product description, shipping method, payment amounts, zip code, and dates your board was ordered, shipped, and received to help me manage financial records and delivery times among different delivery methods.